axibase/axibase-charts/widgets/time-chart/README.md

 ![](./images/removed-timespan.png)

-Modify time chart widget controls with the `defaultChartConfig.script` setting at the `[configuration]` level.
+Modify time chart panel controls with the `defaultChartConfig.script` setting at the `[configuration]` level.

 ```ls
 defaultChartConfig.script = widget.chart.panels[1].expand(8)
 ```

-Substitute `8` with the number of controls to be displayed.
+Substitute `8` with the number of panel controls to be displayed.

 ```ls
 defaultChartConfig.script = widget.chart.panels[1].expand(6)